SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 While the SRAM Rival vs. Force vs. RED debate may seem never-ending, their mutual compatibility gives you more freedom.

-If you don’t like any of its parts (e.g., the crankset), you can buy Force or RED crankset that looks much cooler.
+If you don’t like any of its parts (e.g., the crankset), you can buy a Force or RED crankset that looks much cooler.
 Some also claim these cranksets are stiffer.

 Force is lighter than Rival but has worse ergonomics of hoods (they are bulky).
 That’s why people often prefer more premium RED shifters.